Ashtiname of Muhammad: Modern influence

-The Ashtiname is the inspiration for The Covenants Initiative which urges all Muslims to abide by the treaties and covenants that were concluded by Muhammad with the Christian communities of his time.

-In 2018, the final legal judgement in the Pakistani Asia Bibi blasphemy case cited the covenant and said that one of Noreen's accusers violated the Ashtiname of Muhammad, a "covenant made by Muhammad with Christians in the seventh century but still valid today".
-In 2019, Imran Khan, Prime Minister of Pakistan, cited the covenant in a speech delivered at the World Government Summit.
+In 2018, the final legal judgement in the Pakistani Asia Bibi blasphemy case cited the covenant.
+It said that one of Noreen's accusers violated the Ashtiname of Muhammad, a "covenant made by Muhammad with Christians in the seventh century but still valid today".
+In 2019, Imran Khan, former Prime Minister of Pakistan, cited the covenant in a speech delivered at the World Government Summit.